Museum Ladin Ursus ladinicus Skelett

 More information

-The Museum Ladin Ursus ladinicus stays open in summer and in winter, closed on Mondays (in winter open only on Thursdays and Fridays), summer season start 2024 on the 2nd of May.
+The Museum Ladin Ursus ladinicus stays open in summer and in winter, in winter only on Thursdays and Fridays, while in summer it is closed on Mondays.
+The museum remains closed in spring (mid-March to the end of April) and in autumn (early November until Christmas).

 Suggest an edit/correction